linuxserver/docker-nzbget/README.md

 ## Parameters

-`The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.
-For example with a port -p external:internal - what this shows is the port mapping from internal to external of the container.
-So -p 8080:80 would expose port 80 from inside the container to be accessible from the host's IP on port 8080 http://192.168.x.x:8080 would show you what's running INSIDE the container on port 80.`
+The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.
+For example, with a port -p external:internal - what this shows is the port mapping from internal to external of the container.
+So -p 8080:80 would expose port 80 from inside the container to be accessible from the host's IP on port 8080. `http://192.168.x.x:8080` would show you what's running INSIDE the container on port 80.

 * `-p 6789` - NZBGet WebUI Port
 * `-v /config` - NZBGet App data